microsoft/fluentui/packages/react-popup/Spec.md

 }) => ([popper.width, -popper.height])
 ```

-v8 positioning can only apply a numerical value to the first part position attribute of `DirectionalHint`. v0 supports a function to defer calculation at runtime. v0 also supports offset of the `Popup` in both axes.
+v8 positioning can only apply a numerical value to the first part position attribute of `DirectionalHint`. v0 supports a function to defer calculation at runtime. v0 also supports offset of the `Popup` in both axes while supporting RTL flips for offset values.

 ### Bounds and overflow